Family, actors mourn Philip Seymour Hoffman at private funeral

 "The issue of heroin, which has been so much referenced in the death of Mr. Hoffman, is appearing to be increasing again," he added.

-Friends and Hollywood stars also paid their respects at a wake on Thursday, and Hoffman was remembered at a candlelight vigil outside the Labyrinth Theatre Company in Greenwich Village on Wednesday evening.
+Friends and Hollywood stars also paid their respects at a wake on Thursday, and Hoffman was remembered at a candlelight vigil outside the Labyrinth Theater Company in Greenwich Village on Wednesday evening.

-He had been a member and a former artistic director of the New York company, which is one of the nation's leading ensemble theatre groups.
+He had been a member and a former artistic director of the New York company, which is one of the nation's leading ensemble theater groups.

 (Writing by Patricia Reaney; editing by Gunna Dickson)